Understanding your build and test time

 2 - Part Availability

 Thankfully this is a much less common occurrence as we hold stock for our builds but is definitely an important unknown with any custom PC build.
-PC components are made up of potentially hundreds of smaller components and sometimes through absolutely no fault of our suppliers/manufacturers or manufacturers suppliers control or knowledge those smaller components are not available due to shortages/logistics/production issues.
+Ultimately we hold as much stock as possible however PC components are made up of potentially hundreds of smaller components and sometimes through absolutely no fault of our suppliers/manufacturers or manufacturers suppliers control or knowledge those smaller components are not available due to shortages/logistics/production issues.
 The result is parts for builds can be delayed resulting in a hold up, most of the time this is only a few days but this could be weeks or months.
-Naturally with the longer times we contact customers to offer alternatives and logical workarounds if time is important, but either way its likely ti impact the overall build/test time of a build.
+Naturally with the longer times we contact customers to offer alternatives and logical workarounds if time is important, but either way its likely to impact the overall build/test time of a build.
 Once again this is something we can't always predict and often when the issue is far down the chain its impossible to get solid ETA's and can leave links in the chain in the dark.

 Predicting the Future